Metaswitch/clearwater-live-test/README.md

 Pausing
 -------

 To add a pause in the script (for example to mimic the call progress), use the following incantation (which may also be used for other, non-endpoint-specific actions).
+It is necessary to specify an endpoint so it is clear which sipp script to place the pause into (in the case of multiple endpoints)

-    SIPpPhase.new("pause", nil, timeout: <ms>)
+    SIPpPhase.new("pause", sip_caller, timeout: <ms>)

 Acknowledgements
 ----------------